Zelda's a new Flapper girl.

 She's far too loud, and bossy, too.
 At least that's what people said.

-Zelda's father knew why his oldest daughter wasn't married.
+Zelda's father was sure he knew why his oldest daughter wasn't yet married.
 It was because as soon as she has an opinion, it comes out.
-Zelda's opinionated.
-He had tried to teach Zelda to keep her thoughts and opinions to herself, but she'd have none of it.
+Zelda's too opinionated, and he tries to tell her all the time.
+He calls her 'too much'.
+But Zelda would have none of her fathers advice.